Alex Ferguson, former Manchester United coach, has brain surgery

-(CNN)Former Manchester United coach Alex Ferguson had surgery Saturday for a brain hemorrhage, according to a tweet from the team's verified Twitter account.
+(CNN)Former Manchester United coach Alex Ferguson, one of the greatest managers in football history, had surgery Saturday for a brain hemorrhage, according to a tweet from the team's verified Twitter account.

 "Sir Alex Ferguson has undergone surgery today for a brain haemorrhage," the English soccer team said.
 "The procedure has gone very well but he needs a period of intensive care to aid his recovery.